When the Ku Klux Klan holds public rallies in the US, cordons of baton wielding police are always on the scene.

 There are no soccer moms attending anti-fascist rallies like they do in Salt Lake City, no thousands of working people marching against skinhead violence like they recently did in Frankfurt.
 The vast majority of Czechs are still terrified to open their mouths about anything beyond the realm of the personal, and do not yet understand that they are political agents responsible for the destiny of their country.

-Given this state of affairs, it is doubly disturbing that politicians and journalists collude in further demonizing the only real organized counterweight that exists to the far-right in the Czech Republic: the tiny Left.
+Given this state of affairs, it is doubly disturbing that politicians and journalists collude in further demonizing the only real organized counterweight that exists to the far-right in Czechia: the tiny Left.

 Though widely reviled and often abused, the sole native groups actively involved in opposing neo-fascism here are the anarchists and international socialists.
 Vaclav Havel's comments against racist violence are welcome, but when was the last time his voice went hoarse in the streets?
 Where is Jiri Pehe when the skinheads hoist swastikas over Narodni trida?